-- > The USBE Special Education Effective Instruction and Inclusion webpage - > The USBE Educator Licensing webpage - > The USBE Apply for an Educator License webpage
+- The USBE Educator Preparation webpage

+- The USBE Educator Licensing webpage

+- The USBE portal to Apply for an Educator License

-APPENDIX A: SPEECH LANGUAGE TECHNICIAN LICENSING PROGRAM 360° EVALUATION
+APPENDIX: SPEECH LANGUAGE TECHNICIAN LICENSING PROGRAM 360° EVALUATION

 The 360° Evaluation tool increases the communication and feedback between the Speech Language Pathologist and Speech Language Technician.
 It is not a substitute for the administrative evaluations conducted by the LEA.